jingxiangmo/prompts-for-mcgill/README.md

 > A list of the best ChatGPT prompts for studying at McGill.

+## General

+> I will ask you some questions to study for a topic, please always explain in concise and accurate terms and in the tone and style of Ricahrd Feynman.

 ## Software Systems [COMP 273]

 ### Teaching Concepts